 Our equity incentive awards are subject to multi-year vesting.
-The equity awarded to our Named Executive Officers in fiscal year 2021 vests over three years.
+The Time-Based Units and Performance-Based Units awarded to our Named Executive Officers in fiscal year 2022 vest over three years, and the Absolute Stock Price PSUs require continued employment through the satisfaction of the performance goal under the award.
 This multi-year element serves as a significant "holding period" in terms of requiring the executive to retain the underlying equity interest until some future date following the grant date of the award.
 The Compensation Committee believes that the inclusion of this vesting period component further aligns the long-term interests of the executive with the long-term interests of the Company's stockholders and functions as a retention incentive for the executive.